RFID Case

 Software Usability, Integration Cloud-based dashboard, reporting tools, API for integration with PMS

-How Does RFID1 Improve More Than Just Inventory Counts?
+How Does RFID Improve More Than Just Inventory Counts?

 Focusing only on loss prevention misses a huge opportunity.
 Inefficient internal operations also drain your resources daily.
-RFID1 optimizes laundry cycles7, improves staff workflow, and ultimately enhances the guest experience11.
+RFID optimizes laundry cycles, improves staff workflow, and ultimately enhances the guest experience.

 Hotel guest smiling in a clean room with fresh towels